Expressing an observer in preferred coordinates by transforming an injective immersion into a surjective diffeomorphism: About Problem : Augmentation of an immersion into a diffeomorphism

 Thus, $C$ is imposed by the choice of $D$ and choosing $D$ invertible is enough to build $\gamma$ on $\R$.

 Also, if we already have a candidate

 on a boundary $\partial\R$ of $\R$, then, necessarily, if $A(x)$ is invertible for all $x$ in $\partial \R$, then $D_0(x)$ is invertible and $C_0(x) = - ( A^T(x) )^{-1} B(x) ^T D_0(x)$ all $x$ in $\partial \R$.
-Thus, to extend the construction of a continuous function $\gamma $ inside $\R$ from its knowledge on the boundary $\partial\R$, it suffices to ensure $D=D_0$ on $\partial\R$.
+Thus, to extend the construction of a continuous function $\gamma $ inside $\R$ from its knowledge on the boundary $\partial\R$, it suffices to pick $D$ as any invertible matrix satisfying $D=D_0$ on $\partial\R$.
 Because we can propagate continuously $\gamma $ from one boundary to the other, Wazewski deduces from these two observations that, it is sufficient to partition the set $\Ouvt$ into adjacent sets $\R_i$ where a given $n \times n$ minor $A_i$ is invertible.
-This is possible since $\varphi$ is full-rank on $\Ouvt$.
+This is possible since $\vartau$ is full-rank on $\Ouvt$.
 When $\Ouvt$ is a parallelepiped, he shows that there exists an ordering of the $\R_i$ such that the continuity of each $D_i$ can be successively ensured.
-We illustrate this proof in Example \ref{ex-Waz} below.
+We illustrate this construction in Example \ref{ex-Waz} below.

-It remains to complete the proof of Eckmann or Wazewski by showing how the continuous function $\gamma$ making $P$ invertible can be modified into a smoother one giving the same invertibility property.
-Let $\gamma_i$ denote the $i$th column of $\gamma$.